-1. The default setting, "WavOut S/PDIF," connects the S/PDIF Out port to your music software or Windows multimedia applet.
-In other words, when music software plays audio to the device named "WavOut S/PDIF Delta-66" it will be routed directly to the hardware S/PDIF output on your Delta 66's PCI host card.

-- 2. The second option, "Monitor Mixer," connects the S/PDIF Out port to the outputs of the Delta 66 monitor mixer.
-For more information on the capabilities of the monitor mixer, please see the section "Monitor Mixer Page." - 3.
-The third option, "S/PDIF In," connects the S/PDIF Out port directly to the hardware S/PDIF input on the Delta 66 PCI host card.
-The left channel of the S/PDIF In is routed to the left channel of S/PDIF Out and the right channel of the S/PDIF In is routed to the right channel of S/PDIF Out. - 4.
-The fourth option, "S/PDIF In (L/R Rev.)," functions identically to the third option, except that the left and right channels are swapped.
-Therefore in this mode, the left channel of the S/PDIF In is routed to the right channel of S/PDIF Out and the right channel of the S/PDIF In is routed to the left channel of S/PDIF Out. - 5.
-Selections five and six connect the hardware analog inputs 1 & 2 or 3 & 4 (respectively) directly to the Delta 66's S/PDIF Out port.
-For example, if "H/W In 1/2" were selected, any signal present at the IN1 port will be sent to the left channel of the S/PDIF Out, and any signal present at the IN2 port will be sent to the right channel of the S/PDIF Out.
-This same behavior applies to "H/W In 3/4" when selected.
+- 1. The default setting, "WavOut SP/ANA", connects the Analog Outs and the S/PDIF Out port to your music software or Windows/Macintosh multimedia applet.
+In other words, when music software plays audio to the device named "WavOut SP/ANA Delta-TDIF" it will be routed directly to the hardware Analog and S/PDIF outputs on your Delta TDIF PCI host card's breakout cable. - The second option, "Monitor Mixer", connects the Analog and S/PDIF Out ports to the outputs of the Delta TDIF monitor mixer.
+For more information on the capabilities of the monitor mixer, please see the section "Monitor Mixer Page". - 3.
+The third option, "SP/ANA In", connects the Analog and S/PDIF Out ports directly to either the hardware Analog input or the hardware S/PDIF input on the Delta TDIF's breakout cable.
+This selection, Analog or S/PDIF, is made in the control panel's Hardware Settings page (see section, "Hardware Settings Page").
+The left channel of the selection (Analog In or S/PDIF In) is routed to the left channel of Analog Outs and S/PDIF Out and the right channel of the selection (Analog or S/PDIF In) is routed to the right channel of Analog Outs and S/PDIF Out. - 4.
+The fourth option, "SP/ANA In (L/R Rev.)", functions identically to the third option, except that the left and right channels are swapped.
+Therefore in this mode, the left channel of the selected input (Analog In or S/PDIF In) is routed to the right channel of Analog Outs and the S/PDIF Out, and the right channel of the selected input is routed to the left channel of Analog Outs and the S/PDIF Out. - 5.
+Selections five through eight connect the hardware TDIF inputs 1 & 2, 3 & 4, 5 & 6, or 7 & 8 (respectively) directly to the card's Analog and S/PDIF Out ports.
+For example, if "H/W In 1/2" were selected, any signal present at the IN1 port will be sent to the left channel of the Analog Outs and S/PDIF Out, and any signal present at the IN2 port will be sent to the right channel of the Analog Outs and S/PDIF Out.
+This same behavior applies to "H/W In 3/4", "H/W In 5/6", and "H/W In 7/8" when selected.

 At this point, you may begin to realize the versatility of the Monitor Mixer and the Patchbay/Router, and the relationship between the two.
 You may want to re-read this section and make some practice adjustments within the Delta Control Panel software to become proficient in routing and mixing.
-If somewhere in the process you become confused, you may always restore the default settings to use the card as a straight 6-in 6-out device - just choose the topmost option in each of the Patchbay/Router columns.
+If somewhere in the process you become confused, you may always restore the default settings to use the card as a straight 10-in 10-out device -- just choose the topmost option in each of the Patchbay/Router columns.